ThomasJazz/contact-manager/README.md

     - PostgresSQL
         - Set up a PostgresSQL database on my personal computer
         - Create some basic tables and populate them via my *Super Mailer* API

 ## What does the Super Mailer API do?
 - Allows users to manage small e-mail distribution lists
 - Users can schedule e-mails to be sent out to their distribution lists
-- This is not actually intended to be used by anyone; I just created this to learn the stack

 # Stack Notes
 ## Spring Boot & Maven